Dissolution and Calling of Parliament Act 2022: Joint Committee on the Fixed-term Parliaments Act

-The Joint Committee published its report on the bill on 24 March 2021.
-The majority of the Committee held that the ouster clause was acceptable given that "Parliament should be able to designate certain matters as ones which are to be resolved in the political rather than the judicial sphere", and could not be considered an overreach of executive authority since "the power in question is to enable the electorate to determine who should hold power".
-On the issue of the prerogative, the Committee held that the wording of the bill was sufficient to restore the substance, if not necessarily the form, of the constitutional situation prior to the Fixed-term Parliaments Act.
-The Committee also recommended that the draft be retitled the Dissolution and Summoning of Parliament Bill, considering that the bill would be a fundamental constitutional statute and would do more than simply repeal the Fixed-term Parliaments Act.
+The joint committee published its report on the bill on 24 March 2021.
+The majority of the committee held that the ouster clause was acceptable given that "Parliament should be able to designate certain matters as ones which are to be resolved in the political rather than the judicial sphere", and could not be considered an overreach of executive authority since "the power in question is to enable the electorate to determine who should hold power".
+On the issue of the prerogative, the committee held that the wording of the bill was sufficient to restore the substance, if not necessarily the form, of the constitutional situation prior to the Fixed-term Parliaments Act.
+The committee also recommended that the draft be retitled the Dissolution and Summoning of Parliament Bill, considering that the bill would be a fundamental constitutional statute and would do more than simply repeal the Fixed-term Parliaments Act.

-The Committee also considered whether the monarch ought to have the power to refuse a request from the prime minister to dissolve Parliament.
+The committee also considered whether the monarch ought to have the power to refuse a request from the prime minister to dissolve Parliament.
 In its statement of principles accompanying the draft bill, the government had stated that "in future Parliament will be dissolved by the Sovereign, on the advice of the Prime Minister".
 In the system preceding the Fixed-term Parliaments Act, however, dissolution was requested, not advised, by the prime minister, meaning that the monarch reserved the right to decline the request.
-The Committee called on the government to "make it clear that the power to grant or refuse a dissolution returns to the Monarch, who in exceptional cases, may refuse the request".
+The committee called on the government to "make it clear that the power to grant or refuse a dissolution returns to the Monarch, who in exceptional cases, may refuse the request".

 Passage through Parliament

 The Dissolution and Calling of Parliament Bill was introduced by Michael Gove, the minister for the Cabinet Office, to the House of Commons and received its first reading on 12 May 2021.

-On 9 February 2022, the House of Lords voted to amend the bill to require a Commons vote before Dissolution could happen, with 200 votes to 160.
-The House of Commons voted to reject this amendment on 14 March by 292 votes to 217.
-On 22 March, the peers accepted the Commons' reason to dismiss the amendment, without a vote.
+On 9 February 2022, the House of Lords voted to amend the bill to require a Commons vote before dissolution could happen by 200 votes to 160.
+The House of Commons voted to reject the amendment on 14 March by 292 votes to 217.
+On 22 March, the peers accepted the Commons' reason without a vote to dismiss the amendment.
 The bill received royal assent on 24 March.